unaldalkilic/CuDeuron/README.md

 # CuDeuron (Alpha)

-CuDeuron is an neural network train framework that uses Numpy and Cupy.
+CuDeuron is an neural network train framework that uses Numpy and Cupy (CUDA).
 It has various abilities such as: normalization, standardization, 3 kind of regularization and 2 kind of optimization algorithms.
 CuDeuron's main purpose is to train your data with easiest and most flexible tool.

 Note: Still in development